About ineedana.com

 Maybe!

 We make these data sharing agreements on a case by case basis.
 We take great care to make sure we’re working with people who share our values.
-We will also never share data that we think could put a provider and their people at any kind of risk or that we’ve asked not to or told off the record.
+If you’re interested in learning more, please fill out this form.

 How can I help?